learning-software-engineering/learning-software-engineering.github.io/Topics/Development_Process/Azure_Functions.md

 ## Create an Azure Function

-Open up a terminal and `cd` into a directory you'd like to create our Azure Function project.
+Open up a terminal and `cd` into a directory you'd like to create your Azure Function project.
 Once there, run `func init`.
 Select `dotnet` followed by `c#`, and your Azure Functions project will be initialized.

 We will be creating an Azure Function that responds to HTTP triggers.
 If you installed the Azure Functions extension in VS Code: